uzairafridi00/machine-learning/python_for_data_science_mentorship_program/06_statistics/statistics_intro.md

 ### 2. Inferential Statistics

-Inferential statistics is a branch of statistical science that involves drawing conclusions or making predictions about a larger population from a sample of data.
+Inferential statistics is a branch of statistical science that involves drawing conclusions, making predictions about a larger population from a sample of data.
 This is done by using probability and hypothesis testing to determine the likelihood that observed results are due to chance or if there is a significant relationship between variables.

 Genrating inference from population on the basis of sample.

+1. Dependent vs Independent Variables
+2. Hypothesis Testing
+3. Confidence Interval
+4. Multiple Comparison of Means

 ![Data](./images/data.png)